 Mission Viejo residents have the largest amount of outstanding auto debt.
 While drivers in this city have the most auto debt and pay the highest gas prices in the state, local car insurance costs are well below average.
 Thousand Oaks was also in the top five for personal auto loan debt and the top five overall most expensive cities to be a driver.

 Where car insurance is unaffordable in California

-San Bernardino topped the list, as nearly 5% of household income in this city goes to car insurance costs — more than double the benchmark set by the Treasury for affordability.
-Los Angeles was second in this category, with residents spending 4.34% of their annual income on auto insurance.
-Glendale and Los Angeles were both in the top 10 most expensive California cities to be a driver.
+San Bernardino topped the list, with nearly 5% of household income in this city going toward car insurance premiums — more than double the affordability benchmark set by the Treasury Department.
+Los Angeles was second in this category, with residents spending 4.34% of their annual incomes on auto insurance.
+Los Angeles is also in the top 10 most expensive California cities to be a driver, along with Glendale.